-Adopt-A-Trail Montana or AATM is a cooperative volunteer program to help protect Montana’s trails from further spread of noxious weeds.
+Adopt a Trailhead Montana (AATM) is a cooperative volunteer program that was designed to help protect Montana’s trails from further spread of noxious weeds.

 Yes!
 Noxious weeds are a problem at trailheads because these invasive plants thrive in disturbed areas.
 Trailheads are ideal for weed establishment because there is frequent concentrated activity in a relatively small area.
 This repetitive disturbance at trailheads provides the perfect habitat for noxious weeds to become established and increases their ability to spread.

-Once established, noxious weeds slowly make their way up trail systems, often hitchhiking as seeds in mud in the treads of mountain bikes, ATVs or other motorized vehicles, in the socks, shoelaces or gear of hikers and hunters, in the hair or fur of pets, riding and pack animals.
+Once established noxious weeds slowly make their way up trail systems often hitchhiking as seeds in mud in the treads of mountain bikes, ATVs or other motorized vehicles, in the socks, shoelaces or gear of hikers and hunters, and in the hair or fur of pets, as well as riding and pack animals.

-The Adopt-A-Trailhead program relies heavily on the dedication and involvement of volunteer groups from across the state.
-Groups interested in participating need to be organized and have good support from their membership for an AATM project to be successful!
+The Adopt a Trailhead Montana program relies heavily on the dedication and involvement of volunteer groups from across the state.
+Groups interested in participating need to be organized and have support from their membership for an AATM project to be successful.

 Membership must be willing to perform removal of noxious weeds at least once per calendar year at the site selected.

 The most important component of the AATM program is the volunteer groups.
-To show appreciation and recognition to the volunteer groups, a sign with the name of the volunteer group will be placed at the site acknowledging the group providing maintenance.
+To show appreciation and recognition to the volunteer groups, a sign with the name of the adopting group is placed on the kiosk acknowledging the group providing maintenance.

 1.)
 Select a trailhead of interest.